Movesense Academic Program Grows with Three Projects

 Submit your application

 In the first wave in the end of 2019, we invited five projects to Movesense Academic Program.
 The second round in February 2020 included four new projects.
 With the three new projects joining, the program now consists of 12 projects.
-We can soon start sharing the first results and publications from them.
+The first results and reports from them are soon becoming public.

-We are currently evaluating a few more projects and are accepting applications for Q4.
-We encourage especially projects from the medical research to apply to utilize the upcoming medical version of the Movesense sensor.
+Apply now for the Q4 selection round.
+We’d like to notify especially projects from the medical research about the upcoming Movesense Medical sensor.
 To apply, read first the program overview that includes a link to the application form.